Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 The *Machine Learning Model Training and Evaluation* workbook uses the label and features that were created in the previous workbooks to construct a training and test set for model building and evaluation.
 It exemplifies how to train machine learning models using `scikit-learn` in Python and how to evaluate prediction performance for classification tasks.
 In addition, it is shown how to construct and compare multiple machine learning models in a for-loop in Python.
 In this workbook, you will learn how to:

--   Pre-process data to provide valid inputs for machine learning models
+-   Pre-process data to provide valid inputs for machine learning models,

 -   Properly divide data with a temporal structure into training and test sets,

 -   Train and evaluate machine learning models for classification using Python.

+### Bias and Fairness

+The *Bias and Fairness* workbook exemplifies the usage of the bias and fairness audit toolkit Aequitas in Python.
+This workbook is centered around the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) case study of chapter [Bias and Fairness](#chap:bias) and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system.
+Specifically, you will learn how to:

+- Calculate confusion matrices for subgroups and visualize performance metrics by groups,

+- Measure disparities by comparing, e.g., false positive rates between groups,

+- Assess model fairness based on various disparity metrics.

 Workbook Set 2
 -----------

 The workbooks of set 2 and related files are stored in the *Big-Data-Workbooks GitHub repository* (<https://github.com/BigDataSocialScience/Big-Data-Workbooks>), and so are freely available to be downloaded by anyone at any time and run on any appropriately configured computer.
-These workbooks are a live set of documents that could potentially change over time, so see the repository for the most recent set of information.

 The *Big-Data-Workbooks GitHub repository* provides two different types of workbooks, each needing a different Python setup to run.
 The first type